 Benchmarks and rules of thumb

-• the leftover 20-40% gets a closer look
+- The leftover 20-40% gets a much closer look through detailed reviews.

 These patterns help you gauge if your team’s on track or needs to dial in your process.